Factbox - Main players in China's Bo Xilai scandal

 Since graduating from Harvard in May last year with a master's degree in public policy, Guagua has kept a low profile, in contrast to reports earlier of a playboy lifestyle in the United States that created a firestorm on the Internet back in China.

-Guagua is believed to still be living in the United States, from where he has occasionally offered defence of his father.
+Guagua is still living in the United States, from where he has occasionally offered defence of his father.
 He was among the crowd at the finish line of the Boston Marathon in April, when home-made pressure cooker bombs exploded, killing three people.
 Guagua was not hurt.

+He is currently preparing for his first year at Columbia Law School in New York.

 PATRICK HENRI DEVILLERS